Contents

 python3 -m dumbVerilog A1 module.net pins.txt 20 A1.init module.kicad_sch >module.v

 The details of this procedure are covered in the technical Appendix.
-In brief, pins.txt is a file describing backplane connections that's appropriate for AGC models 2003200 or 2003993, though it doesn't really serve any purpose here since the backplane is used only to interconnect multiple logic modules, and uses only a portion of a single logic module.
+In brief, pins.txt is a file describing backplane connections that are appropriate for AGC models 2003200 or 2003993, though it doesn't really serve any purpose here since the backplane is used only to interconnect multiple logic modules, whereas this circuit uses only a portion of a single logic module and thus doesn't connect to any other logic modules.
 20 is the propagation delay of the NOR gates in nanoseconds.
 As I mentioned before, in this example circuit the various NOR gates form a flip-flop.
 The file A1.init is used to specify whether the flip-flop is initially "on" or "off" at the start of the digital simulation.
 It is a file that you can create manually — though generally with considerable inconvenience —, and the purpose of the first two steps of the process above is to heuristically create a version of A1.init that will probably be "good enough".
 In point of fact, the repository supplies a module.init for you that could have been used in place of A1.init in the third step above, so that the first two steps above could have been skipped.
 The A1.init generated above might look like

 U127 1 0